tendermint/atom_one/README.md

 Complex signing failures (those that require +1/3 to coordinate) will result in complete slashing.

-Any inflation of ATOM tokens to the Community Pool or designated DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.
+Any inflation of ATOM tokens to the Community Pool or designated Treasury DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.

 Liquid staking may only be supported through interchain accounts.